Stakeholder Mapping & Engagement Strategy Development

 03

-• Influence-Impact Analysis: Maps stakeholders by their influence over project decisions versus how much the project impacts them
+• Influence-Impact analysis: maps influence over decisions against how much the project affects them

-• Stakeholder Relationship Maps: Visual networks showing connections, relationships, and influence pathways between stakeholders
+• Relationship maps: visual networks showing connections and influence pathways between stakeholders

 04